mfinelli/cmsc-421-project-3/README.md

     ;; :a is on :b, :b is on :c, :c is on the :table, etc...
     {:a :b, :b :c, :c :table, :d :e, :e :table}

-(Note that :table, and nil are NOT valid blocks.)
+(Note that :table, false and nil are NOT valid blocks.)

 Goals and operators
 -------------------